Language Access Laws

 Additional Related Resources

-A recent report by Migration Policy Institute highlights not the federal laws most familiar to us but the dozens of U.S. state and local language access laws, requirements and policies.
+A report by Migration Policy Institute highlights not only the federal laws most familiar to us but the dozens of U.S. state and local language access laws, requirements and policies.

 If you’re concerned about language access (the right to meaningful access to public services regardless of one’s language)—download this report by the U.S. Migration Policy Institute.